Skip to content

 OpenSafely

-The data is made available through a set of structured models covering clinical events, patient demographics, medications, referrals, and reference data.
+Data is exposed through structured models covering clinical events, patient demographics, medications, referrals, and reference data.

 ModelDescription